 - Authenticity: Degree to which internal or external entities accessing the system can be authenticated.

-Security requirements need to be observed in all designs that involve sensitive information such as user and customer data.
+Security requirements must be observed in all designs involving sensitive information such as user and customer data.

 A system is scalable if it can be easily expanded (either vertically by adding more resources or horizontally by adding more nodes) to accommodate additional data or load.